-Gretchen came to Foothills in August of 2012 as our Assistant Minister and was called and installed as our Associate by March of 2014.
+Gretchen came to Foothills in August of 2012 after serving part time for 2 years at Two Rivers Unitarian Universalist in Carbondale, Colorado.
+Midway through her second year with us, our congregation called and installed her as our Associate by March of 2014.
 Her ministry focus at Foothills is on adult faith formation, membership integration and connection, social justice and pastoral care.

-Gretchen received her Master of Divinity at the Iliff School of Theology in 2011, and also holds a Bachelor and Master of Arts in Theatre Arts from the University of Puget Sound and University of Colorado Boulder, respectively.
+Gretchen received her Master of Divinity at the Iliff School of Theology in 2011, and was ordained by the Unitarian Universalist Church of Boulder in 2012.
+She also holds a Bachelor and Master of Arts in Theatre Arts from the University of Puget Sound and University of Colorado Boulder, respectively.
 Prior to seminary, she served as the founding employee and Director of Operations for Options Home Care, a large in-home personal care agency.
 She serves as the President of the local Chapter of the UU Ministers Association, and regularly participates in leadership at the cluster, district and regional levels of our Association.

 Check out her regularly updated blog.